 To prevent contact dermatitis:

-- Find what substances are causing the problem.
+Find out what substances are causing the problem.
 Try to avoid them.

-- Use gloves or protective clothing if you have to come into contact the problem.
+Use gloves or protective clothing if you have to come into contact with the problem substance.

 Use protective skin cream.